Brooks Camp: Geology and naming

+History

+Camp development

 The camp was developed in 1950 by Northern Consolidated Airlines, a National Park Service concessionaire who operated a chain of camps in Katmai, served by float planes.
 Brooks Lodge continues to operate as a concession within the park.
-Bear viewing season peaks in July, when the salmon are migrating, and in September, when the salmon are dying after spawning and are washing downstream.
-Peak visitor season is in July.
+At its inception, the camp accommodated 30 guests in 9 tent cabins, each with wooden floors, windows, doors, screen doors, cots and sleeping bags.
+Amenities included running water, shower facilities and a root cellar.
+Meals were prepared in a 32 by 16-foot kitchen.
+The camp welcomed 138 guests in 1950, growing to 1,082 by 1959.

 With encouragement from General Twining, Ray Petersen representing NCA, approached the National Park Service and the Bureau of Land Management in Dec.
 1949 to establish four fishing camps, Brooks and Grosvenor on NPS land and Kulik and Battle on BLM land.
 NCA would provide access to inaccessible areas of the park system, while the NPS saw a way to provide increased visitation under park protection.
 A five year concession permit was issued in 1950.
 Ray Petersen explained how he chose the location of his Angler's Paradise Lodges (Brooks, Kulik, Battle and Grosvenor), "We put the camps on the best rivers for rainbow trout.
 We looked for salmon spawning water that would draw the rainbows."
 Bo Bennett goes on to explain, "At nearly every place with two lakes and a short salmon-spawning river connecting them, Ray put in a camp."
 Hence, Brooks Lodge is on the Brooks River connecting Lake Brooks and Naknek Lake.
 Likewise, Grosvenor Lodge lies between Lake Coville and Lake Grosvenor, Kulik Lodge lies between Nonvianuk Lake and Kulik Lake, while Battle River Lodge lies between Battle Lake and Narrow Cove on Kukaklek Lake.
 In 1976, a policy of catch and release was implemented in all Angler's Paradise Camps.

-The Brooks Camp of 1950 could manage 30 guests who slept in 9 tent cabins, which included wooden floors, windows, doors, screen doors, cots and sleeping bags.
-Besides providing running water, shower baths, and a large root cellar, the camp provided meals cooked in a 32 by 16 foot kitchen.
-Brooks Camp had 138 guests in 1950 and 1,082 in 1959.
+Infrastructure

 The NCA erected a red cedar Pan Adobe lodge, 7 cabins, and bath house in 1960.
 The first bear viewing platform at the falls and a temporary foot bridge across the mouth of Brooks River were constructed in 1981-1982.
 A 15 year concessionaire agreement was signed between Katmailand, Inc, and the NPS in 1981.
-Brooks Lodge and dining room were expanded in 1984, and the last of the original camp tent frames were removed in 1985 and 1986.
-A 40-person Falls Platform was built in 1997.
-The raised platform to the falls was built in 2000.
+Subsequent expansions included a larger lodge and dining room in 1984 and the removal of the last original camp tent frames in 1985 and 1986.
+The Falls Platform, capable of holding 40 people, was constructed in 1997 and a raised platform to the falls followed in 2000.